citneuro/.github/profile/README.md

-This "Organization" collects artifacts from some projects from the Caltech Neurotech Lab that may be useful to other neuroscientists.
+This "Organization" collects artifacts from some projects from the [Caltech Neurotech Lab](https://cntc.caltech.edu) that may be useful to other neuroscientists.

-You may also be interested in some of the software projects in Dr Wagenaar's github profile at https://github.com/wagenadl.
+You may also be interested in some of the software projects in Dr Wagenaar's [github profile](https://github.com/wagenadl) or his [research lab website](http://danielwagenaar.net).